-(which did not turn into fires) in 2018 came to 403 (an increase of 34 year-on-year), the amount of damages came to 495 million yen (an increase of 61 million yen year-on-year), and they left 0 people dead (the same as the previous year) but left 27 people injured (a decrease of 2 people year-on-year).
+(and which did not turn into fires) in 2018 was 403 (an increase of 34 year-on-year).
+The amount of damages totaled 495 million yen (an increase of 61 million yen year-on-year), and they resulted in 0 deaths (the same as the previous year), with 27 people injured (a decrease of 2 people year-on-year).
 (Fig. 1-2-7)

-Moreover, looking at the number of spillage accidents that occurred by type of facility for hazardous materials reveals that the majority occurred at general outlets, followed by fuel supply depots and outdoor storage tank facilities in that order.
+Moreover, looking at the number of spillage accidents that occurred by type of facility for hazardous materials reveals that the majority occurred at general outlets, followed by fuel supply depots, and outdoor storage tank facilities, in that order.
 (Fig. 1-2-8)

-Conversely, 98.8% of the number of spillage accidents at facilities for hazardous materials involved spills of Class 4 hazardous materials, which consist primarily of petroleum products.
-Viewing this item type reveals that Class 1 petroleums (gasoline, etc.) accounts for most of these, followed by Class 2 petroleums (light oil, etc.), Class 3 petroleums (heavy oil, etc.), and Class 4 petroleums (gear oil, etc.) in that order.
+At the same time, 98.8% of the number of spillage accidents at facilities for hazardous materials involved spills of Class 4 hazardous materials, which consist primarily of petroleum products.
+Viewing this item type reveals that Class 1 petroleums (gasoline, etc.) account for most of these, followed by Class 2 petroleums (light oil, etc.), Class 3 petroleums (heavy oil, etc.), and Class 4 petroleums (gear oil, etc.), in that order.
 (Fig. 1-2-9)